 Men’s issues are real and becoming more recognised and accepted.
 Everyone is able to take part in increasing acceptance for mental health issues through actively engaging in ‘stigma reduction’.
 This means we can make a conscious decision to make ourselves aware of situations that may isolate men.
 For example, you may hear someone open up about a personal issue and be told to “harden up” or “rub some beer and concrete on it”.
 While this response is often associated with a sense of mateship, occasionally it will make a person feel as if no one cares about supporting them through a difficult time.

-There are a range of charity organisations who focus their services on providing support for men with mental health issues.
+There is a range of charity organisations who focus their services on providing support for men with mental health issues.
 Beyondblue provides personalised assistance tailored specifically to men going through a difficult time.
-Most recently the launch of ‘Dadvice’ provides personal accounts, experiences and advice from new dads.
-Mantherapy.org relaunched in June 2015 to incorporate the fictional character ‘Davo,’ a tradesman who provides specialised intervention and advice to the typical blue collar worker.
+Dadvice provides personal accounts, experiences and advice from new dads.
+Mantherapy relaunched in June 2015 to incorporate the fictional character ‘Davo,’ a tradesman who provides specialised intervention and advice to the typical blue collar worker.